smowton/llpe/devdocs-memory.md

 permalink: /devdocs-memory/
 ---

 When programs under investigation execute allocation instructions, including `alloca` which allocates stack memory and `malloc` and others which allocate heap memory, symbolic memory locations are created and henceforth propagated with control flow and operated on by `load`, `store` and other memory operations.
+Symbolic memory is effectively blanked when instructions may have *any* effect, such as a call to an external unannotated function, or a store through an unknown pointer.

+#### Data structures

 The symbolic store as a whole is represented by `OrdinaryLocalStore`, which consists of a list of stack frames and a global heap (which also contains locations representing global variables, and other special locations).
 The store as a whole is a copy-on-write object, so sharing it during loops or other control flow divergences is cheap if they don't actually operate on memory.
 Stack frames are created and destroyed as calls are entered and exited; they may also be extended due to variable-length arrays on the stack, user `alloca` calls and similar.
 The heap is appended to whenever `malloc` or a user-annotated allocator is encountered.